You bravely served your nation and now you’re considering buying a home with a VA loan. Go for it, you’ve earned it!

 Disadvantages of Buying a Home with a VA Loan

-Not surprising, there are a several disadvantages to using a VA loan.
+Not surprisingly, there are several disadvantages to using a VA loan.

 For starters, VA loans can only be used on your primary residence.
 This doesn’t mean you can’t move out when you PCS, it simply means you have to buy it with the intent to live in it.
 Sorry, can’t buy that dream vacation home with a VA loan.